Connecting business and young Aboriginal people in the workplace

 Working Together is here to support you to grow your workforce and expand your community’s local employment prospects and opportunities.

 How to get involved

-Working in partnership with your local Aboriginal Workforce Development Centre, the Albany Chamber of Commerce and Industry can help you become a workplace of choice, to attract and retain Aboriginal employees.
+Working in partnership with your local Jobs and Skills Centre, the Albany Chamber of Commerce and Industry can help you become a workplace of choice, to attract and retain Aboriginal employees.
 Through our annual program of events combined with individually tailored visits to your business, we are here to help.

 Why is this program distinct?